blacklightpy/vaultofknowledge/Video.md

 				- In raster scan the image is divided into a sequence of scan lines
 				- Scan lines are transmitted as analog signals
 				- Analog TV has scan lines but no scan pixels, instead the signal varies along the scan line
+					- They normally used interlaced scan
-				- Digital TV has scan pixels
+				- Digital TV systems represent images as a raster of pixels
 			- Analog blanking intervals seperated frames
 		- Physical Film
 			- Frame lines